FWU-DE/fwu-kc-extensions/user-licence-lifecycle-manager/README.md

 The licence associated with user is managed by a [Licence Connect](https://licenceconnect.schule/), which provides endpoints to gather those information.

-There are two endpoint to fetch user license
+There are two primary ways to fetch user licenses.
+Originally, licenses were fetched during authentication and persisted in a local database, accessible via an `hmac-id`.
+However, due to performance issues—where loading and storing large sets (e.g., 65,000 license keys) could take several seconds—a more efficient, session-based approach was introduced.

+The newer method provides a pass-through endpoint that fetches licenses directly from Licence Connect within the user's session, eliminating the need for pre-fetching and database storage of personal data.

+##### Available Endpoints

 1. Generic license endpoint
 **Endpoint:** <hostname>/v1/licences/request